 Each phase of life brings its own unique adventures requiring complex decision-making.
-This 45-minute module will help build your financial awareness and skills so you can navigate the challenges and opportunities life presents.
+This 45-minute module builds students' awareness and provides them with the financial skills to navigate the challenges and opportunities that life presents.

-Getting Game-Ready: In a rush of action on the field, players have to rely on their personal skills and training from their coaches to make on-the-spot decisions.
-In the process of even the simplest play, unexpected events can completely change the game.
-A blitz, an audible, or a fumble can easily shift the outcome.
+Getting Your Class Game-Ready: In a rush of action on the field, players have to rely on their personal skills and training from their coaches to make on-the-spot decisions.
+In the process of running even the simplest play, unexpected events can completely change the game.

-Just like players on the field, we can't predict everything that our future will bring, but we can focus our energy and time on learning strategies and insights to make informed decisions.
-With each step we take to become better prepared mentally and financially, we can improve our ability to successfully manage major life events.
+Just like players on the field, we can't predict everything that our future will bring, but we can focus our energy and time learning strategies and insights to make informed decisions.
+With each step we take to become better prepared mentally and financially, we can improve our ability to successfully manage our finances through major life events.